apache/iceberg/docs/integrations/dell.md

 The Iceberg `runtime` jar supports different versions of Spark and Flink.
 If the version was not matched in the example, please check the related document of Spark and Flink.

-Even though the [Dell ECS client](https://github.com/EMCECS/ecs-object-client-java) jar is backward compatible, Dell EMC still recommends using the latest version of the client.
+Even though the [Dell ECS client](https://github.com/EMCECS/ecs-object-client-java) jar is backward compatible, Dell ECS still recommends using the latest version of the client.

 ### Spark